 Give Your Smoothie A Boost

-Greek yogurt — If you don’t have protein powder on hand, try using plain or vanilla Greek yogurt instead.
+Greek yogurt — Try using plain or vanilla Greek yogurt to make your smoothie even creamier.

 Greens — Smoothies are a great way to sneak in greens like spinach or kale.